 display the work publicly

 As a researcher, you will likely be building upon the work of others and therefore be citing their prior work.
-Be sure and take a look at the Fair Use resources that can help you determine whether your use is fair, or whether you should seek permission to use a copyrighted work in your research.
+Be sure and take a look at the resources in this guide that can help you determine whether your use is fair or otherwise allowed under copyright law, or whether you should seek permission to use a copyrighted work in your research.